-The Learning Resources Hub (staff only) contains a suite of evidence-based reading resources for Stage 1-Stage 5 teachers across all key learning areas.
+The Universal Resources Hub (staff only) contains a suite of evidence-based reading resources for Stage 1-Stage 5 teachers across all key learning areas.
 The comprehensive reading strategies are easily adapted and contextualised to classroom needs and include suggestions for tailored and differentiated learning to build and extend reading skills.

 How does effective feedback support student learning?

 Effective feedback provides students with relevant, explicit, ongoing, constructive and actionable information about their performance against learning outcomes from the syllabus.

 The National Literacy and Numeracy Learning Progressions support teachers to provide feedback to students on their literacy and numeracy development.